 Signs of chronic obstructive pulmonary disease (COPD) often don’t occur until lung damage is already done.
-If you have a chronic cough, shortness of breath, or wheezing, contact Dr. Jack Mann at Maiden Lane Medical in Queens, New York.
+If you have a chronic cough, shortness of breath, or wheezing, contact Maiden Lane Medical, New York.
 You can find relief from your symptoms and regain your health.
-To get started with a personalized consultation with Dr. Mann, call the practice or book an appointment online today.
+To get started with a personalized consultation, call the practice or book an appointment online today.

 What is COPD?